So, What Exactly Is Floating Offshore Wind?

 European oil and gas companies, for starters.
 Equinor is the most notable example, but Royal Dutch Shell is emerging as a major player, and Italian contractor Saipem unveiled a platform last year.

-France's Total bought into the market in March, and earlier this month acquired a 20 percent stake in the Eolmed project in the Mediterranean, set to use Ideol's foundation and MHI Vestas turbines.
+France's Total bought into the market in March and earlier this month acquired a 20 percent stake in the Eolmed project in the Mediterranean that will use Ideol's foundation and MHI Vestas turbines.

 These players seem keen to compete or partner with a host of independent floating platform developers, such as Ideol, Principle Power and Stiesdal Offshore.
 At the same time, the oil majors may take on project development and asset ownership roles.
 In this respect, they could compete with established offshore wind farm developers such as Ørsted and Iberdrola.

-Ørsted hasn’t revealed any floating offshore wind plans yet, but EDP Renewables and Engie have joined forces behind the WindFloat Atlantic project (alongside Spanish oil and gas firm Repsol) and Iberdrola announced two pilot projects in March.
+Ørsted hasn’t revealed any floating offshore wind plans yet, but EDP Renewables and Engie have joined forces on the WindFloat Atlantic project (alongside Spanish oil and gas firm Repsol), and Iberdrola announced two pilot projects in March.

 Finally, there are the wind turbine manufacturers.
 Offshore wind turbine leaders such as Siemens Gamesa, MHI Vestas and GE have stayed away from the intricacies of floating foundation design, but they hardly need to worry.
 The massive turbines they are launching are increasingly designed to operate far offshore on floating platforms, and the market potential they are looking at is impressive.